day8/re-frame/README.md

    * obtain data from `app-db`  (their job is to turn this data into hiccup)
    * obtain this data via a (possibly parameterised) query over `app-db`  (think database query)
    * automatically recompute their hiccup output, as the data returned by the query changes, over time.
    * the query should be as declarative as possible.
 We want components knowing as little as possible about the data structure in `app-db`.
+SQL?
+Datalog?

-`subscriptions` are a modest and incomplete attempt at living the dream.
+`subscriptions` are a modest and incomplete attempt at living that dream.

 You write and register subscriptions.  `components` use subsciptions to sourcce data.
 `components` never talk directly to `app-db`.